vincentarelbundock/Rdatasets/doc/datasets/rst/crimtab.rst

       :name: references

    Garson, J.G.
 (1900).
-The metric system of identification of criminals, as used in in Great Britain and Ireland. *The Journal of the Anthropological Institute of Great Britain and Ireland*, **30**, 161–198. `doi:10.2307/2842627 <https://doi.org/10.2307/2842627>`__.
+The metric system of identification of criminals, as used in Great Britain and Ireland. *The Journal of the Anthropological Institute of Great Britain and Ireland*, **30**, 161–198. `doi:10.2307/2842627 <https://doi.org/10.2307/2842627>`__.

    MacDonell, W.R.
 (1902).
 On criminal anthropometry and the